-Since moving house, my days recently have been all about buying furniture, unpacking boxes and trying to remember where m belongings are.
+Since moving house, my days recently have been all about buying furniture, unpacking boxes and trying to remember where my belongings are.
 It was nice on Saturday night to have a break from all that and go round to our friends for a meal and a games night.
-I offered to bring dessert as I often do and I with Valentine's Day coming up I got the idea to make this sweet baby pink creation.
+I offered to bring dessert (as I often do) and with Valentine’s Day coming up I got the idea to make this Strawberry Milkshake Oreo Cheesecake.
 This cheesecake will take you back to your childhood, with creamy strawberry milkshake filling and crunchy oreo base.
-It's also super easy to make and is a no-bake recipe so you can't really go wrong.
-I went all out with pink sprinkles, but you could drizzle some white chocolate on top or add some strawberry slices.
+It’s also super easy to make and is a no-bake recipe so you can’t really go wrong.
+I went all out with pink sprinkles, but you could drizzle white chocolate on top or add strawberry slices.

-To make the base I whizzed up 250g oreos in a food processor.
-I added 75g melted butter and mixed it all together, then I pressed it into the bottom of a 23" springform tin and put it in the fridge to chill.
+To make the base I whizzed up oreos in a food processor.
+I added melted butter and mixed it all together, then I pressed it into the bottom of a 23cm springform tin and put it in the fridge to chill.

-For the cheesecake I used my electric hand mixer to whisk up 750g full fat cream cheese and 180g icing sugar.
-Then I added 300ml of double cream and whisked it until it was thick.
+For the strawberry milkshake cheesecake filling I used my electric hand mixer to whisk up full fat cream cheese and icing sugar.
+Then I added double cream and whisked it until it was thick.
 I added some strawberry flavouring (I used LorAnn flavour oil), and some pink food colouring until it was a nice baby pink colour.

 I smoothed the filling over the base then left it in the fridge overnight to set.

-To decorate I drizzled shop bought strawberry sauce all over the top, then whipped up 300ml double cream and piped rosettes all around the edge using a Wilton Number 6B Open Star tip.
+To decorate the Strawberry Milkshake Oreo Cheesecake I drizzled shop bought strawberry sauce all over the top, then whipped up double cream and piped rosettes all around the edge using a Wilton Number 6B Open Star tip.
 I then crushed up 5 oreos and sprinkled the crumbs in a ring, I added sprinkles in the middle and more sprinkles on the rosettes.

-The filling is so light and creamy, and the crunchy chocolate base is the perfect contrast.
-This was a success with my friends and it was clean plates all round.
+The strawberry milkshake filling is so light and creamy, and the crunchy chocolate base is the perfect contrast.
+This Strawberry Milkshake Oreo Cheesecake was a success with my friends and it was clean plates all round.
 They said it reminded them of childhood favourites like angel delight and nesquik milkshakes.
 I love it when something I make can evoke happy memories!

 This is the first thing I’ve made and photographed in my new house so bear with me on the lighting!
 I’m still trying to figure out where is the best spot in the house for my blog photos, and the yellow walls (soon to be re-painted!) are not the ideal background.